-- Campus Catalog --Registration PriorityLimitations

 Criminal Justice: Criminal Justice, Criminology

-Earth Sciences: Astronomy, Geology
+Earth Sciences: Astronomy, Earth Science, Geology

 Economics: Economics, International Economics

-Education: Business and Marketing Education, Early Childhood, Elementary Education, English, Health Education, Junior High/Middle School, Junior High/Middle School Mathematics, Mathematics, Music, Physical Education, Science, Secondary Education, Social Science Education, Special Education, Technical Education, Theatre Education, Vocational Education
+Education: Business and Marketing Education, Early Childhood, Elementary Education, English, French, Health Education, Junior High/Middle School, Junior High/Middle School Mathematics, Mathematics, Music, Physical Education, Science, Secondary Education, Social Science Education, Spanish, Special Education, Technical Education, Theatre Education, Vocational Education

-Engineering: Chemical Engineering, Engineering, Engineering Physics
+Engineering: Computer Engineering, Engineering, Engineering Physics

 Environmental Studies: Environmental Biology